apacpe/nano-stack-training-2/readme.md

 1. Create a new cluster and choose the free cluster specifications
 2. Give a name to the cluster and create it
 3. Once done, click into the cluster and click Connect
-4. Add your IP address to the whitelist and create a database user
+4. Add an IP address that can be accessed from anywhere to the whitelist and create a database user

 ## Connect database to the app
 1. Install MongoDB on your application using `npm install mongodb --save`